Ralph J. Slutz Student Excellence Award in Computer Science, University of Colorado Foundation

 This picture of Ralph Slutz was taken in his office at the Institute for Advanced Study in 1947.
 (Courtesy of the Slutz family).

 The reason why Ralph left the Institute for Advanced Study's Computer Project after only two years besides the opportunity to build SEAC in NBS was little known.
 He seemed to avoid mentioning about it during his lifetime.
 According to the Computer Oral History Collection archived by Lemelson Center for the Study of Invention and Innovation in the Smithsonian National Museum of American History, Ralph had different technical opinions from Von Neumann and Jilian Bigelow on the selection of memory models.
-Morris Rubinoff, another computer pioneer, made the following comments in his recollections of the Institute for Advanced Study history:
+Morris Rubinoff (1917-2003), another computer pioneer, made the following comments in his recollections of the Institute for Advanced Study history:

 At that time Ralph Slutz was arguing that in spite of the fact that Von Neumann thought it ought to be implemented on an asynchronous parallel basis that's not the way technology will allow systems to be built.
 And Ralph Slutz and Julian Bigelow debated this question.

 Von Neumann and Bigelow proposed to use the Selectron Tube that was an early form of digital computer memory developed by Jan A. Rajchman and his group at the Radio Corporation of America (RCA).
 Jan Rajchman indicated that he could make an asynchronous parallel type memory via Slectron.
-The development of Selection Tube for the Computer Project started in 1946 under the order of Von Neumann with a planned production by the end of the year.
-However, the Selectron tube based on asynchronous parallel memory could not be produced after two years.
-By that time, the Computer Project in the Institute for Advanced Study was forced to switch to the William tube for storage that was developed in 1947.
+The development of Selectron Tube for the Computer Project started in 1946 under the order of Von Neumann with a planned production by the end of the year.
+However, the Selectron Tube based on asynchronous parallel memory could not be produced after two years.
+By that time, the Computer Project in the Institute for Advanced Study was forced to switch to the Williams tube for storage that was developed in 1947.
 RCA eventually gave up the concept of asynchronous parallel type memory.